Make Your Own Beer

 Each batch produces approximately 48L.
 Ales, IPAs, Stouts and Porters are ready in 2-3 weeks while Lagers and Pilsners take 4-5 weeks.
 Once fermentation is complete, you’ll bottle it up yourself using our bottling equipment and your choice of bottles or cans – we carry a variety of different bottle options to best fit your lifestyle and personal aesthetic.

 Prices shown below include all fees and taxes but do not include the cost of bottles or cans – you can provide your own, or you can see our selection of available reusable bottles and cans here.
+Want to make your own custom beer in Vancouver?
+We print Custom Labels for Beer too!

 OUR SPECIALS THIS MONTH